-The Belinfante Quartet (NL) was formed in 2016 and since then has performed extensively in the Netherlands and throughout Europe.
+The Belinfante Quartet (NL) was formed in 2016.
 With the aim of sharing a passion for music with the wider public, they explore works from the core of the string quartet repertoire combined with lesser known masterpieces.

 With their name, the quartet would like to honour Frieda Belinfante, being a cellist and the first professional female conductor in Europe.
 Her sincerity, perseverance and fervour, in music as well as in other aspects of her life, form a magnificent source of inspiration.

 The Tejo Quartet had its origins when four Portuguese musicians living abroad met at a summer course held in Belém, on the banks of the Tejo (Tagus) river, to sight-read music together.
 They soon understood they shared an intense passion for music, and the enthusiasm to push their musical limits collectively made them go on as the Quartets Tejo.

 In 2019, the Tejo Quartet was awarded the first prize at the Young Artists’ Prize in Portugal in the Senior Chamber Music category.
 The prize propelled the quartet to play extensively around the country, with appearances at the Gulbenkian Foundation and Casa da Música, and music festivals such as Cistermúsica, Estoril, Jovens Músicos and Setúbal.